karyal1/NNIPAR/README.md

   -  Specifying input parameters follows two ways: one gives prediction on individual case and other gives simultaneous prediction on group of cases.
   - 'usemodels.py' has  three  functions: NN model for open ocean, NN model for coastal waters, function to give vertical profile of IPAR.
   - Users can use desired scenarios and function and comment out others which are not needed.

+Citation
+This work has been published in Applied optics:Aryal, K., Zhai, P. W., Gao, M., & Franz, B. A. (2022).
+Instantaneous photosynthetically available radiation models for ocean waters using neural networks.
+Applied Optics, 61(33), 9985-9995.